AhChuan/ID_Assignment1_S10208650/README.md

 ## Features
 ### Existing Features
-.the user can always use the navigation menu that i have created at the top of the webpage to move between sections between the webpage without getting lost.
+- the user can always use the navigation menu that i have created at the top of the webpage to move between sections between the webpage without getting lost.
-.embeded social media icons button, to allow recruiters to connect with me easily .an embeded resume button, so that it will direct them to another website for further information about me.
+- embeded social media icons button, to allow recruiters to connect with me easily
+- an embeded resume button, so that it will direct them to another website for further information about me.
-.it is supported through many devices, ranging from phone, tablets to computers.
+- it is supported through many devices, ranging from phone, tablets to computers.
-.arrow up and down button to bring users right to the bottom or top of the webpage
+- arrow up and down button to bring users right to the bottom or top of the webpage

 ## Technologies Used
-.HTML
-.CSS
-.JavaScript
+- HTML
+- CSS
+- JavaScript
 ## Testing
 ## Credits